MrHedmad/kerblam/README.md

   building docker containers as needed.
   Optionally, allows test data or alternative data to be used instead of real data, in order to test your pipelines.
-- :pushpin: `kerblam ignore` can edit your `.gitignore` file by adding files, folders and GitHub's recommended ignores for specific languages in just one command.
+- :construction: `kerblam ignore` can edit your `.gitignore` file by adding files, folders and GitHub's recommended ignores for specific languages in just one command.
 - :pushpin: `kerblam link` can be used to move your `data` folder in some other place, and leave in its way a symlink, so that everything works just like before.